-- (i) It is the primary responsibility of banks to be vigilant and ensure proper end use of bank funds /monitor the funds flow.
-It is, therefore, necessary for banks to evolve such arrangements as may be considered necessary to ensure that drawals from cash credit/overdraft accounts are strictly for the purpose for which the credit limits are sanctioned by them.
+(i) It is the primary responsibility of banks to be vigilant and ensure proper end use of bank funds / monitor the funds flow.
+It is, therefore, necessary for banks to evolve such arrangements as may be considered necessary to ensure that drawals from cash credit / overdraft accounts are strictly for the purpose for which the credit limits are sanctioned by them.
 There should be no diversion of working capital finance for acquisition of fixed assets, investments in associate companies/subsidiaries, and acquisition of shares, debentures, units of Unit Trust of India and other mutual funds, and other investments in the capital market.
-This has to be so, even if there is sufficient drawing power/undrawn limit for the purpose of effecting drawals from the cash credit account. - (ii) Post sanction follow-up of loans and advances should be effective so as to ensure that the security obtained from borrowers by way of hypothecation, pledge, etc. are not tampered with in any manner and are adequate. - (iii) Drawals against clearing cheques should be sanctioned only in respect of first class customers and even in such cases the extent of limits and the need therefor should be subjected to thorough scrutiny and periodical review.
+This has to be so, even if there is sufficient drawing power/undrawn limit for the purpose of effecting drawals from the cash credit account.

+- (ii) Post sanction follow-up of loans and advances should be effective so as to ensure that the security obtained from borrowers by way of hypothecation, pledge, etc. are not tampered with in any manner and are adequate. - (iii) Accounts showing sign of turning into NPAs: Banks may put in place more stringent safeguards, especially where accounts shows sign of turning into NPAs.
+In such cases banks may strengthen their monitoring system by resorting to more frequent inspections of borrowers' godowns, ensuring that sale proceeds are routed through the borrower's accounts maintained with the bank and insisting on pledge of the stock in place of hypothecation. - (iv) Drawals against clearing cheques should be sanctioned only in respect of first class customers and even in such cases the extent of limits and the need therefor should be subjected to thorough scrutiny and periodical review.
 Banks should not issue banker's cheques/pay orders/demand drafts against instruments presented for clearing, unless the proceeds thereof are collected and credited to the account of the party.
-Further, banker's cheques /pay orders/ demand drafts, should not be issued by debit to cash credit /over draft accounts which are already overdrawn or likely to be overdrawn with the issue of such instruments.

-- (iv) Drawals against clearing instruments should be normally confined to bank drafts and government cheques and only to a limited extent against third party cheques. - (v) Cheques against which drawals are allowed should represent genuine trade transactions and strict vigilance should be observed against assisting kite-flying operations. - (vi) Drawals against cheques of allied /sister concerns should not be permitted and the facility of drawal against clearing cheques should normally be of temporary nature and should not be allowed on a regular basis without proper scrutiny and appraisal. - (vii) Bills of accommodation nature should never be purchased and the officials responsible for purchase of such bills should be punished suitably. - (viii) In case a borrower is found to have diverted finance for the purposes, other than for which it was granted, banks must recall the amounts so diverted.
-In addition, banks may charge penal interest on the amount diverted. - (ix) Where borrowers fail to repay the amounts diverted from cash credit accounts for uses other than for which the limit was sanctioned, banks should reduce the limits to the extent of amount diverted.
-The above aspects relating to safe guards are only illustrative in nature and not exhaustive.
+Further, banker's cheques /pay orders/ demand drafts, should not be issued by debit to cash credit /over draft accounts which are already overdrawn or likely to be overdrawn with the issue of such instruments. - (v) Drawals against clearing instruments should be normally confined to bank drafts and government cheques and only to a limited extent against third party cheques. - (v) Cheques against which drawals are allowed, should represent genuine trade transactions and strict vigilance should be observed against assisting kite-flying operations. - (vi) Drawals against cheques of allied /sister concerns should not be permitted and the facility of drawal against clearing cheques should normally be of temporary nature and should not be allowed on a regular basis without proper scrutiny and appraisal. - (vii) Bills of accommodation nature should never be purchased and the officials responsible for purchase of such bills should be punished suitably.